VisActor/VTable/docs/assets/guide/en/interaction/resize_column_width.md

-# Column width adjustment
+# Column width and row height adjustment

 In practical applications, data lengths in tables often vary, and columns with longer data may affect the layout of other columns.
-In order to better display the data, we need to adjust the column width according to the data content.
-VTable provides a column width adjustment function so that users can easily adjust the table column width according to their needs.
+In order to better display the data, we need to adjust the column width and row height according to the data content.
+VTable provides a column width and row height adjustment function so that users can easily adjust the table column width and row height according to their needs.
 ![image](https://lf9-dp-fe-cms-tos.byteorg.com/obj/bit-cloud/a2c7623458257d1562627090b.gif)

-## Adjust column width switch
+## Adjust column width and row height switch

-We can turn on or off the column width adjustment function by setting `columnResizeMode`.
+We can turn on or off the column width adjustment function by setting `columnResizeMode`; turn on or off the row height adjustment function by setting `columnResizeMode`.
 This configuration item has the following optional values:

-- 'all': The entire column, including the cells at the header and body, can adjust the column width.
+- 'all': The entire column, including the cells at the header and body, can adjust the column width or row height.
-- 'none': disable column width adjustment
+- 'none': disable column width or row height adjustment
-- 'header': Column width can only be adjusted in units at the header
+- 'header': Column width or row height can only be adjusted in units at the header
-- 'body': Column width can only be adjusted in body cells
+- 'body': Column width or row height can only be adjusted in body cells

 ## Adjust column width limits